taalhavras/ucal/design.md

   - `%create`: create a new calendar on `our`.
   - `%delete`: delete an existing calendar on `our`.
 Should delete all events, terminate all subscriptions.
-  - `%add`: subscribe to a calendar on another ship.
+  - `%add`: add a calendar on another ship.
-  - `%remove`: unsubscribe from a calendar on another ship.
+  - `%remove`: remove a calendar on another ship.
   - `%modify`: update properties of a calendar.
 As of now, that's pretty much just the title, so this seems not terribly urgent.
 Should only work for calendars owned by `our`.